-If you're on the road without travel health insurance, a simple broken bone and an airlift home could cost you that, or more.
+If you don't have travel insurance, a simple broken bone and an airlift home could cost you that, or more.

-I've read several blog posts from travelers who advocate saving a few pennies by focusing on prevention and natural remedies instead.
+I've met travelers who advocate saving a few pennies by focusing on prevention and natural remedies instead.

-If you have a head-on collision with a bus, prevention and herbal remedies won't set your bones or see you through intensive care.
+If you have a head-on collision with a bus, no amount of prevention or herbal remedies will set your bones or see you through intensive care.

 I don't want to sound alarmist but an unexpected gallbladder infection during a trip to the US cost me upward of $25,000.
 What would I have done without health insurance?

 The last thing I remember was taking a cab to the airport in Washington DC after visiting my brother and his family.
 And then, THIS.
 Eight days and $25,000 later, I was finally released and finally went home